Here’s how to strengthen your intuition in ten steps.

 Easy to Define, but Confounding in How It Works

-Again, there are parallels to my favourite topic of creativity.
+Again, there are parallels to (my favourite topis of) creativity.

 - Intuition isn’t deliberate.
 We can consciously force our brains to think.
 Not so with intuition.
 There are no steps or instructions to turn it on.